Cloud Cake Science Project

 - Do the same for the fluffy, smaller cumulus clouds, which look like piles of cotton in the sky.
 In fact, the name itself is a Latin word meaning "a pile".

-- Selecting different tips for their effect, use the remaining white icing to make cumulus clouds puffy, cirrus clouds wispy, stratus clouds flat and nondescript, and lenticular clouds more oval, but textural.
+- Selecting different tips for their effect, use the remaining white frosting to make cumulus clouds puffy, cirrus clouds wispy, stratus clouds flat and nondescript, and lenticular clouds more oval, but textural.
 For the cumulonimbus, cumulus, altocumulus and nimbostratus we used a Wilton Tip #12.
 For the lenticular, cirrostratus, cirrocumulus, cirrus, altostratus and stratocumulus we used a Wilton Tip #16.
 For the stratus we used a Wilton Tip #3.

 - Once finished creating the icing clouds, create labels for each using cardstock, toothpicks and a glue gun.